CS5008-Khoury/Homework-Sorts/instructions/README.md

 Documentation:
-* [README.md](../README.md) - A bit more sparse for this one, as the questions are moved to Report.md.
+* [README.md](../README.md) - Your typical readme.
 Don't forget the link to your repo as TAs will be looking at the github page to grade.
 * [Report.md](../Report.md) - This is where you will build your data table for your experiment, and answer technical questions.

 ## Commonality Between These Sorts